American Electric Power: Southwestern Electric Power Company

 Often called SWEPCO, the Southwestern Electric Power Company serves most of western Arkansas, northwestern Louisiana, and northeastern Texas.
 Like PSO, it was one of the four CSW Operating Companies.

 Between 2013 and 2014, AEP, under subsidiary SWEPCO, tried to eliminate a fundamental solar policy, net metering, at the LPSC several times, and failed each time.
 SWEPCO also backed openly anti-solar candidate Eric Skrmetta, who has been widely criticized for receiving 2/3 of his campaign contributions from entities he regulates.

 In Arkansas, SWEPCO is expected in 2015 to ask regulators to allow them to pass along the costs of building and running the John W. Turk Jr. Coal Plant, the most expensive project in state history, to Arkansas ratepayers.
 This process is expected to elicit similar controversy to what has plagued the plant since construction.

 SWEPCO operated Dolet Hills Power Station was scheduled for closure in Louisiana in 2021, due to pressure by Beyond Coal.

 Other subsidiaries

 AEP also bought much of the town of Cheshire, Ohio, where the Gavin Power Plant is located, due to pollution issues.

 In 2004, AEP announced their plans to build one, or more, integrated gasification combined cycle (IGCC) coal-fired power plant which is expected to reduce emissions while providing additional electricity capacity to the customers served by AEP.

-The company also operates its own inland barge line, AEP River Operations (formerly MEMCO Barge Line), and owns major tracts of land throughout its service areas.

-In August 2008, AEP has formed a joint venture company with Duke Energy to build and own new electric transmission assets.
+In August 2008, AEP formed a joint venture company with Duke Energy to build and own new electric transmission assets.

 It is the largest shareholder in the Ohio Valley Electric Corporation (OVEC).
 OVEC is an associate company of AEP, not a subsidiary, because AEP owns less than half of it.